tum-ei-eda/mlonmcu/README.md

 Regarding coding style, it is recommended to run `black` before every commit.
 The default line length should be given in the `setup.cfg` file.

-## Credits

-This is a research project proposed by the Chair of Design Automation of the Technical University of Munich.

 ### Developers

 - Rafael Stahl (TUM) [@rafzi]